Cube-OS/cubeOS/docs/deep-dive/index.rst

 .. toctree::
     :maxdepth: 1

-    klb/configuring-kubos
+    klb/configuring-cubeos
-    klb/kubos-linux-on-bbb
+    klb/cubeos-linux-on-bbb
-    klb/kubos-linux-on-iobc
+    klb/cubeos-linux-on-iobc
-    klb/kubos-linux-on-mbm2
+    klb/cubeos-linux-on-mbm2

 Design Decisions
 ----------------

-When developing new features for KubOS, we frequently have to make a choice between two or more tools/libraries/frameworks which will most closely give us our desired characteristics.
+When developing new features for CubeOS, we frequently have to make a choice between two or more tools/libraries/frameworks which will most closely give us our desired characteristics.

 The design decisions doc give a quick summary of how we have decided on our particular toolset.